 First, the Supreme Judicial Court [SJC] made clear – again – that IHEs are “clearly not bystanders or strangers in regards to their students.”
 Nguyen, 479 Mass. at 450 (citing Mullins v.
 Pine Manor College, 389 Mass.
 47, 51-52 (1983)).
 The era of IHE “bystander” non-liability is over.

 Third, while asserting that the victim’s risk of suicide was not known to be imminent, the Court did not impose an “imminence” requirement.
 While the decision makes clear that a known “imminent” risk will trigger the duty of care, the Court’s refusal to require “imminence” evidences a proper recognition of the inadequacy of vague labels (e.g., low, moderate, high, imminent) that lawyers like to assign to suicide risk while drawing lines that favor their client’s interests.
 See id. at 459, n.21.
 When dealing with suicide risk, such labels are recognized by many mental health professionals – and apparently the SJC — as having limited utility.
 Having any increased risk of suicide is a dangerous thing.
 Suicide risk is a spectrum that can rapidly escalate to a suicidal crisis.
-It is for this reason that well-designed suicide prevention programs, such as that at the University of Illinois, while of course addressing imminent and other risk, focus on “proximal risk” – the increased risk that follows unsuccessful attempts and vocalizations of intent.
-The broader duty imposed by the SJC explicitly incorporates these two most significant (of many) risk factors and predictors of future attempts: (1) a prior attempt; and, (2) articulating suicidal plans or intentions.
-Neither turns on “imminent” risk.
+It is for this reason that well-designed suicide prevention programs, such as that at the University of Illinois, while of course addressing imminent and other risk, focus on “proximal risk” – the increased risk that follows suicide attempts or vocalized threats of suicide, efforts to plan a suicide, or expressed preoccupation with suicide.
+The broader duty imposed by the SJC explicitly incorporates two of these most significant (of many) risk factors and predictors of future attempts: (1) a prior attempt; and, (2) articulating suicidal plans or intentions.
+Neither of these broadly-accepted risk factors turns on the “imminency” of the suicide risk.

 Fourth, the SJC struggled with the tension between student autonomy and student safety.
 Future development of the law in this area should be informed by modern neuro-science that has proven that brain development continues well into the mid-20s.
 Similarly, it is well-established that many serious mental health issues first manifest in the late teens and early twenties — at the age of the typical IHE student.
 Students at this stage of development, who are at risk of suicide, need prompt professional support.
 Unfortunately, the very conditions, circumstances and emotional difficulties that frequently lead to suicide risk often impair a student’s personal insight and capacity to make good decisions for themselves.
 Any weighing of personal autonomy verses student safety analysis must consider these issues within this context.

 In this regard, the Massachusetts legislature has given analogous and clear direction that preventing suicide is in the public interest.
 G.L. c.
 71, §95 requires suicide awareness and prevention training in public schools.
 G.L. c.
 40, §36C requires police to receive training in suicide detection and prevention.
 G.L. c.
 112, §5N requires the Board of Registration in Medicine to make suicide prevention training modules available to physicians.
 These enactments evidence the Legislature’s recognition of suicide as a public health crisis.
 It has acted to prevent suicide in all arenas, and regardless of the age of the victim.
 Implicit in these laws is the recognition of facts well-known to those in the mental health field.
 Effective, coordinated intervention – even by those not medically trained – can and does save lives, and usually involves bringing trained mental health professionals to bear.
-The public policy in favor of preventing suicide is no doubt informed by the seriousness of the hazard, which the SJC certainly recognized in the IHE context, see Nguyen at 454, n.17, and was no doubt informed by the extensive record in Nguyen v.
-Massachusetts Institute of Technologythat detailed MIT’s incidence of approximately one student suicide a year for decades.
-For the population generally, a January of 2018 Massachusetts Department of Public Health report noted that in the decade since 2004, the rate of suicides in Massachusetts almost doubled and that in 2014 there were more deaths in Massachusetts from suicide (608), than from motor vehicle related deaths (328) and homicides (147) combined.
+The public policy in favor of preventing suicide is no doubt informed by the seriousness of the hazard, which the SJC certainly recognized in the IHE context, see Nguyen, 479 Mass. at 454, n.17, and was no doubt informed by the extensive record in Nguyen v.
+Massachusetts Institute of Technology that detailed MIT’s incidence of approximately one student suicide a year for decades.
+For the population generally, the Massachusetts Department of Public Health has reported that in the decade since 2005, the rate of suicides in Massachusetts had increased.
+In 2015, for example, there were more deaths in Massachusetts from suicide (631), than from motor vehicle related deaths (306) and homicides (146) combined.
 Given the relative resources directed at preventing deaths from the latter two causes, and the larger number of deaths from the first, state and federal efforts to prevent suicides are not surprising.
 E.g., U.S. Department of Health and Human Services (HHS), Office of the Surgeon General and National Action Alliance for Suicide Prevention, 2012 National Strategy for Suicide Prevention: Goals and Objectives for Action (Washington DC: HHS, September 2012) at 11 (suicide prevention is a health issue that must be addressed at many levels by different groups including educational institutions); Madison Holleran Suicide Prevention Act, 18A:3B-72, 73 (New Jersey, 2016) (IHEs must have trained mental health specialists available 24/7 and faculty/staff must be trained to recognize warning signs and risk factors associated with student suicide).
 Public policy indisputably supports the Court’s imposition of a duty of reasonable care.